Why Ghana will sink deeper and deeper into the mire under another NDC administration

 How can any trained mind claim inanely that Ghana’s economy under former President Mahama (3.4% growth and 15.4% inflation) cannot match President Akufo-Addo’s record before the insidious coronavirus (8.6% growth and 7.5% inflation)?

-Well, we have to admire the never ending histrionics of the well-to-do politicians, many of whom own luxurious mansions and ‘disparate’ luxurious vehicles (Toyota Land Cruisers, Lexus, Range Rovers etc.), who more often than not, joined the lumpen proletarians (the downtrodden), and staged a ‘weeping’ session, apparently, in protest of perceived high socio-economic living standards.
+Well, we have to admire the never ending histrionics of the well-to-do politicians, many of whom own luxurious mansions and ‘disparate’ luxurious vehicles (Toyota Land Cruisers, Lexus, Range Rovers etc.), who more often than not, join the lumpen proletariats (the downtrodden), and staged a ‘weeping’ session, apparently, in protest of perceived high socio-economic living standards.

 It is quite ironic that the NDC operatives can muster the courage and persistently accuse President Akufo-Addo of not fixing the NDC administration’s 96 months massive economic mess in barely 50 months into 96 months mandate.